reportmill/SnapKit/ReadMe.md

 - Enable Frames-Per-Second paint speed measurement tool

-## The 3D Graphics Package
+## <a name="Gfx3dPackage">The 3D Graphics Package</a>

-SnapKit also has a basic 3D package based on OpenGL that uses JOGL on the desktop and WebGL in the browser.
+The SnapKit **[snap.gfx3d](https://github.com/reportmill/SnapKit/tree/master/src/snap/gfx3d)** package provides a elegant 3D api based on OpenGL that uses JOGL on the desktop and WebGL in the browser.
+This allows for write-once-run-anywhere 3D.
 There is also a simple built-in renderer that renders 3D using standard 2D graphics (this avoids unnecessary external JOGL dependencies when 3D isn't really needed and can actually look better in PDF, SVG or print).

 The 3D package has: